curiousest/curiousest.github.io/_posts/2017-04-20-comparing-air-pollution-indexes.md

 ## Comparison of air pollution indexes by hourly PM<sub>2.5</sub>

-If you wanted to look at each different air pollution index for the city you're in on your app/website of choice, it would be close to this chart.
+If you wanted to compare each different air pollution index as they would appear on your app/website of choice, it would be close to this chart.

+The way air pollution indexes work is:

+# Take a bunch of measurements
+# Pass those measurements through an algorithm (each index has a different algorithm)
+# A number and some text comes out

-These indexes are compared by hourly PM<sub>2.5</sub> values.
-PM<sub>2.5</sub> is a good, but imperfect way to compare indexes that you would see on air pollution websites / apps.
+PM<sub>2.5</sub> is one of the measurements used.
+These indexes are compared by hourly/daily PM<sub>2.5</sub> values - which is a good, but imperfect way to compare indexes that you would see on air pollution websites / apps.
+The number and text that comes out of the algorithm is represented in the "Text (AQI range)" column of the below chart.

-Some indexes use more than one hour of measurement data, and those indexes will appear less tolerant of pollution.

 <iframe style="width:1000px; height:1600px;" src="https://docs.google.com/spreadsheets/d/17Zim8kxONMOG1ZSQIsEvhxQcXNyNbffvmougnEzuLVU/pubhtml?widget=true&amp;headers=false"></iframe>